German residents are subject to German inheritance tax. Always!

 Or simply click on the “German Probate” section in the right column of this blog.

-The law firm Graf & Partners and its German-English litigation department GP Chambers was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
+The law firm Graf & Partners and its German-English litigation department GP Litigation Department was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
 We are experts ininternational succession matters, probate and inheritance law.
 If you wish us to advise or represent you in a German or cross border inheritance case please contact German solicitor Bernhard Schmeilzl, LL.M.
 (Leicester) at +49 941 463 7070.